CDCgov/tostadas/docs/user-guide/profile.md

 NCBI allows UI-less updating of BioSample submissions, and TOSTADAS can do this using the `--workflow update_submission` workflow option.

-You need to provide `--original_submission_dir` (the path to your original submission that you are updating) and `--meta_path` (the Excel file containing the new data for these same samples).
+You need to provide `--original_submission_outdir` (the path to your original submission that you are updating) and `--meta_path` (the Excel file containing the new data for these same samples).
 TOSTADAS will validate the metadata, recreate the same batches as in the original submission (using the batch_summary.json created during the first submission), update the original submission file and submit it.

 It will save the updated submissions as date-stamped batch folders under `--outdir` and within a subdirectory called the basename of your metadata file.